 What Does Comparative Negligence Mean Under Massachusetts State Law?

-Posted on behalf of Janet, Jenner & Suggs on May 01, 2017 in Personal Injury
+Posted on behalf of Janet, Janet & Suggs, LLC on May 1, 2017 in Personal Injury Blog Posts

 The goal of any personal injury claim is to prove that the defendant was negligent in some way.
 Negligence refers to a failure to exercise the degree of care that an ordinary, reasonable, cautious and prudent person would exercise in the situation in question.